 1. Start with a Strong Executive Summary

-An executive summary is a section on your CV where you describe briefly your overall work experience, achievements, and qualifications in a couple of lines.
-This is to give hiring managers an idea of what have you done and what your immediate career goals are.
+The Executive Summary is the first section in your CV where you describe briefly your overall experience, achievements, and qualifications in a few brief lines.
+This gives hiring managers an idea of what you’ve achieved so far, and what your immediate career goals are.

-On your executive summary, be sure to speak about what your expertise or specialization is, significant successes you’ve achieved (i.e., academic projects, extra-curricular projects, businesses you founded, etc.), and quantifiable metrics to support your successes.
+Fill this with the most impressive information about yourself!
+On your Executive Summary, identify your career narrative, expertise or specialisations, significant Achievements or past successes (i.e., academic projects, extra-curricular projects, businesses you founded, etc.), and quantifiable metrics to support your successes.

 3. Highlight Internship Experiences, Projects, and Co-Curricular Activities

 Instead, focus on internship experiences, part-time jobs, projects, co-curricular activities, as well as community services you’ve been a part of.
 Describe the primary roles you played, skills and abilities you’ve developed, and significant achievements you’ve accomplished, whether individually or as part of a team.